jflengkong/jflengkong/README.md

 <h3 align="center">An Oral Health Therapist and aspiring Data Analyst </h3>

-🌱 Recent completion Intensive 24-week Data Visualisation Bootcamp with Western Australia </br> 💞️ Special interest in front end development</br>
+🌱 Recent completion of an intensive 24-week Data Visualisation Bootcamp with The University of Western Australia (UWA) </br> 💞️ Special interest in front end development</br>
 🔍 Currently looking for Data Analyst career paths </br> 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/jesslyn-lengkong-13897499/) or click icon the icon below </br>